 6).
 Not Hiring the Right Personal Injury Attorney

 Just because you’ve been bombarded with endless TV ads for law firms does not mean they’ll be a good fit for your specific set of circumstances.
 Big marketing budgets do not make a lawyer more successful – in fact, some of the more obnoxious advertising you may see every single day is likely that of an out-of-town law firm trying to capitalize on the large number of crashes in Southwest Florida.
 You would be well advised to consult with a local attorney who knows the Southwest Florida judicial system and the people who will be involved in settling your case.
-Goldberg Noone, LLC, has offices in Fort Myers, Punta Gorda and LaBelle, Florida.
+Goldberg Noone Abraham, has offices in Fort Myers, Punta Gorda and LaBelle, Florida.
 We pride ourselves on our local roots, having opened our doors here 17 years ago.
 Don’t be fooled by slick TV ads.

 It Never Costs a Dime to Speak to Us First

 Candidly, not every motor vehicle accident requires the need for a personal injury attorney.
 If you’re hurt in a crash, all you have to do is pick up the phone and call us at 239-461-5508 to personally speak to one of our experienced attorneys.
 We’ll listen to your details about what happened to you, and offer real-world advice about what you should do next.
 In some cases, we may advise that you do not have a legal case for obtaining a financial settlement – and it never costs you a thing to find out.